ReddingSoftware/Google_NDB_Emulator/README.md

    Step 14: in your browser go to http://127.0.0.1:8082/

-   Step 15: in the search box in the upper left hand conner type:
+   Step 15: in the search box in the upper left-hand corner type:
         test

     Step16:
-       hit refresh and it should show you the data saved in your local develeopment database
+       hit refresh and it should show you the data saved in your local development database

- Adding the necissary code to your existing Flask Google NDB project:
+ Adding the necessary code to your existing Flask Google NDB project:

-   note: when refering to the terminal it should be your command line terminal.
-Dont use powershell.
+   note: when referring to the terminal it should be your command line terminal.
+Don’t use PowerShell.

   Step 1: To your existing code add:
         import mock